-The Master’s degree program in Anthropology prepares students for a Ph.D. as well as for careers in government, the private sector, non-governmental organizations, museums, and numerous other fields.
-Students may focus on cultural anthropology or bioarchaeology.
-Students learn the history of critical inquiry in the discipline of anthropology and how to approach and develop their own topics of research; they are trained in fieldwork and ethnographic methods appropriate for their plans and goals; and they are guided through the research and writing process central to completion of a thesis or project.
-In the process, they will also learn about the ethics of conducting research.
+You will learn the history of critical inquiry in the discipline of anthropology and how to approach and develop your own topic of research; you are trained in fieldwork and ethnographic methods appropriate for your plans and goals; and are guided through the research and writing process central to completion of a thesis or project.
+In the process, you will also learn about the ethics of conducting research.

-An accelerated master's option is available to students in the bachelor's program.
+An accelerated master's option is available to students currently in Mason’s undergraduate anthropology major.